Edlach elementary school Dornbirn, © Kurt Hoerbst

 User perspective on learning environments

 In our user series, we visit some of our projects and meet our users in an open dialogue, with perspectives from the other side.
-For us, it was an opportunity to gain insights from their daily life and get to the bottom of questions: What has stood the test of time and what would we do differently today?
+For us, it is an opportunity to gain insights from their daily life and get to the bottom of questions: What has stood the test of time and what would we do differently today?
 What emotions does a space trigger?
 How comfortable do the users feel?
 What do they like, what would they change?
-We went on site and let our users have a say in this format.
+We go on site and let our users have a say in this format.

-This series also takes us to a place we all know: school.
+This series also took us to a place we all know: school.
 Far more than a place of learning, it is a place for social interaction and value education and in some ways reflects our society.
 Hardly any other place combines community and the built environment as concisely as a school.
-In our interview with the Edlach primary school in Dornbirn, teaching staff and pupils talk about their school life and give us an insight into how they perceive their built environment.
+In our interview with the Edlach primary school in Dornbirn, teaching staff and pupils talked about their school life and give us an insight into how they perceive their built environment.

 further